plewis/plewis.github.io/phylogenetics/lab-rprobdist.md

 Note the use of the `c(...)` function to construct a vector of four values, each of which is one of the $x_i$ values divided by $s$, which is the sum of all four $x_i$ values.

-Now display the 10 Dirichlet vectors:
+:large_blue_diamond: Now display the 10 Dirichlet vectors:

     > d
      [1] 0.09234290 0.37789542 0.08640752 0.28049539 0.14485492 0.05511074 0.14355295